channl/dynamodb-lambda-autoscale/README.md

   1. Fork the repo
   2. Clone your fork
   3. Create a new file in the root folder called 'config.env.production'
-  4. Put your AWS credentials into the file in the following format
+  4. Put your AWS credentials into the file in the following format, only if you want to run a local test (not needed for lambda)
   ~~~~
   AWS_ACCESS_KEY_ID="###################"
   AWS_SECRET_ACCESS_KEY="###############"